 $107 Million Powerball Jackpot, 2019

-In January 2019, the Powerball jackpot rolled over to become the largest ever Powerball jackpot, only to break another record when it was won.
+In January 2019, the Powerball jackpot rolled over to become the then-largest ever Powerball jackpot, only to break another record when it was won.
 One person matched all seven main numbers and the Powerball, winning the entirety of the $107 million jackpot and becoming the recipient of the largest Australian lottery prize ever given to a single person.

 The prize was won by an online ticket, bought in Sydney by a mother and healthcare professional.
 She chose to remain anonymous, though she did reveal that the money would help fund valuable causes close to her.